 Medical or Religious

 Form parents complete if they refuse to immunize their children because of religion or doctor recommendation.

-> Required information from DHS checklist, 120.8(3)C.
+Required information for HHS checklist, 120.8(3).

-> Suggested form to be completed by the parent and provider when an enrolled child is given any medicine, topical cream, sunscreen, diaper ointment, breathing treatment, etc. Parent signature is required.
+Form to be completed by the parent and provider when an enrolled child is given any medicine, topical cream, sunscreen, diaper ointment, breathing treatment, etc. Parent signature is required.

-> Required information from DHS checklist, 120.8(1)I.
+Required information for HHS checklist, 120.10(237A.12).

-> Safe Sleep procedures for providers and parents.
+Safe Sleep procedures for providers and parents.